Code-Institute-Submissions/nealbrophy-GetHubby/README.md

 - Typewriter effect inspired by [this CSS-Tricks article](https://css-tricks.com/snippets/css/typewriter-effect/) with simplified implementation taken from [this instructional video by Codingflag](https://www.youtube.com/watch?v=6vOJoAmbza0).
 - Flip cards from [this W3C tutorial](https://www.w3schools.com/howto/howto_css_flip_card.asp)
 - GITHUB®, the GITHUB® logo design, OCTOCAT® and the OCTOCAT® logo design are exclusive trademarks registered in the United States by GitHub, Inc.

+## This student project and any original content therein is for educational use only ##